joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Certificate/README.md

 request this ensures that a certificate that was valid when it was presented has not expired during its current session.

+### RevocationFlag

+A flag which specifies which certificates in the chain are checked for revocation.

+Revocation checks are only performed when the certificate is chained to a root certificate.

+### RevocationMode

+A flag which specifies how revocation checks are performed.
+Specifying an online check can result in a long delay while the certificate authority is contacted.

+Revocation checks are only performed when the certificate is chained to a root certificate.

 ### How do I configure my app to require a certificate only on certain paths?

 Not possible, remember the certificate exchange is done that the start of the HTTPS conversation,